InfraWay/.github/profile/README.md

 ## Hello 👋

-InfraWay is set of DevOps tools and best practices combined in one place.
+InfraWay is a set of DevOps tools and best practices combined in one place.

-We build software that we use on the daily basis.
+We build software that we use on a daily basis.

-We build it with love and patience, tested and validated for ourselves and for you.
+We build it with love and patience, tested and validated for ourselves and others.

-Find our more in pinned repositories 👇
+Find out more in pinned repositories 👇
 <!--

 **Here are some ideas to get you started:**